Top challenges faced by accountants in the UK in 2026 including MTD, AI and talent shortages

 This means accountants need to:

-Current impact: With most aspects of Making Tax Digital implemented and Income Tax Self Assessment (ITSA) rollout approaching, UK practices must help clients adapt to digital tax submissions and quarterly reporting.
-Staying updated has never been more crucial.
+Current impact: With MTD for Income Tax now mandated, UK practices must urgently help clients adapt to digital record-keeping and quarterly reporting.
+Staying updated has never been more crucial – and the stakes for getting it wrong have never been higher.

 2. Learning New Technology